epfl-ada/ada-2022-project-miraculouscobras420/README.md

 ## Proposed Additional Datasets :books:
 1. Craft breweries per capita in 2021  in the US <br>
+The number of craft breweries per capita illustrates the involvement of the users in the beer market and reflects the potential bias for their hometown beers. <br>
 https://datasetsearch.research.google.com/search?src=2&query=U.S.%20craft%20beer%20breweries%20per%20capita%202021%2C%20by%20state&docid=L2cvMTFwd2Y1NzR5NA%3D%3D
-The number of craft breweries per capita illustrates the involvement of the users in the beer market and reflects the potential bias for their hometown beers